braintree/runbook/README.md

 end
 ```

-In the above example a keyword `diagram` will be automatically added to the step dsl and its arguments will be used to initialize the Diagram object.
+In the above example a keyword `diagram` will be added to the step dsl and its arguments will be used to initialize the Diagram object.

 ### Adding Run and View Functionality